 Check for Windows Updates to Access Windows 11 Insider Build

 - Once the Dev (or Beta) channels have been saved in the Windows Insider settings, go to the Start menu and select “Check for updates.”

 - Refresh the update screen a few times to see the option to download the Windows 11 Insider preview with build number (22000, etc.).
 If you have other pending Microsoft updates, finish them first before saving your channel settings.
 Otherwise, it can affect the download time for the Windows 11 update.

 - Unfortunately, Microsoft does not provide an estimated time on when the installation should finish.
 Keep the device plugged in and leave it for a few hours.
 If you have a very high speed Internet connection, the installation should happen much faster.
 Make sure to use an unmetered Wi-Fi connection.

 Finish the Windows 11 Insider Preview Updates

 - Once you restart the system, it will install the Windows 11 insider preview build.
 You will be greeted by a blue screen: “Updates are underway. [number] % complete, please keep your computer on.”

 This part of installation should not take very long, unlike the previous section’s preview build installation.
 However, you may have a different experience based on system RAM and any other settings.
 If the screen is stuck at a given number, do not worry, as it will clear on its own.
 It doesn’t take a long time to reach 100%.

-Your system will experience restarts a few times.
+- Your system will restart a few times.
 The latter parts of the installation may finish very fast, leading to the Windows 11 launch screen.